eugenia1984/english/glossary.md

 - **eating here**: means stay and eat at the office.

+- **e-commerce platform** refers to a software application that allows businesses to manage their online sales operations.
+It typically includes features for displaying products, processing orders, and handling customer transactions.
+This term is essential in the world of online business, as it enables companies to sell goods and services over the internet.

 - **efforts** are the attempts or hard work put into doing something.
 Like, `His efforts in the project were noticeable`. `Coordinating efforts` in a project means organizing everyone's work so the project is successful.
 It's like making sure all parts of a puzzle fit together.

 - **either** at the end of a negative sentence, it means the same situation applies to them too.
 For example: ``I don't like carrots.
 My sister doesn't like them, either.``